Indiana Senate

-The Indiana Senate is the upper house of the Indiana General Assembly, the state legislature of the U.S. state of Indiana.
+The Indiana State Senate is the upper house of the Indiana General Assembly, the state legislature of the U.S. state of Indiana.
 The Senate is composed of 50 members representing an equal number of constituent districts.
 Senators serve four-year terms without term limits.
 According to the 2010 U.S. census, the average state senator represents 129,676 people.

 The Senate convenes at the Indiana Statehouse in Indianapolis, Indiana.

 History

 The Indiana Senate was established in 1816 along with the Indiana House of Representatives in 1816, when Indiana became a state.
 In 1897, the Indiana House passed a bill rounding the value of pi to 3.2.
 However, the intervention of State Senator Orrin Hubbel postponed the voting of the bill indefinitely, effectively rejecting it.